microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

         app.UseMvc();
     }
     ```
-    > Note that UseHttpsRedirection is only called for production configurations, this is to allow ngrok to call the http endpoint and not encounter SSL validation issues when running on localhost.
+    > **Note:** that UseHttpsRedirection is only called for production configurations, this is to allow ngrok to call the http endpoint and not encounter SSL validation issues when running on localhost.

 1. Configure the ngrok tunnel and settings: